LoliPis/banking_app_test/README.md

 ### *Backend Developer Practical Test*

 Design and implement a RESTful API, backing service and data model to create bank accounts and transfer money between them.
-Interaction with API will be using HTTP requests.
+Interaction with API will be using HTTP requests.<br>
 Requirements<br>

 - Accounts are created by supplying a beneficiary name and four-digit PIN code.